Eurasianism: Eurasianism as ideology

 For David Lewis, there are a number of people who assert "an alternative topography, articulated in a series of spatial projects – the 'Russian World', 'Eurasian integration', 'Greater Eurasia' – which aims to carve out a space in opposition to the 'spacelessness' of Western-dominated global order.
-Influential Russian foreign policy thinkers view the emerging twenty-first-century international order as being constituted not by institutions of global governance, but by a few major political-economic regions, dominated by major powers, a return to the sphere-of-influence politics of the past.
-It is Russia's goal [say these thinkers] to assert its own central role as a great power, in just such a 'Great Space', that of Eurasia.
+Influential Russian foreign policy thinkers have viewed the emerging twenty-first-century international order as being constituted not by institutions of global governance, but by a few major political-economic regions, dominated by major powers, a return to the sphere-of-influence politics of the past.
+It is Russia's goal [have said these thinkers] to assert its own central role as a great power, in just such a 'Great Space', that of Eurasia.

-The head of the Russian Foreign Ministry's school for future diplomats, Igor Panarin, is a vocal Eurasianist, as is the head of the Faculty of World Economy and International Affairs at the Moscow Higher School of Economics, Sergey Karaganov.
+The head of the Russian Foreign Ministry's school for future diplomats, Igor Panarin, is (as of 2008) a vocal Eurasianist, as is the head of the Faculty of World Economy and International Affairs at the Moscow Higher School of Economics, Sergey Karaganov.
 Academics such as Natalya Narochnitskaya, Yegor Kholmogorov, and Vadim Tsymburskii all espouse a messianic version of Eurasianism, and twin it with some form of Eastern Orthodox Church theology.

+Romanian-French writer Jean Parvulesco († 2010) argued for a "great Eurasian pan-European empire" uniting "Western Europe and Eastern Europe, Russia and Greater Siberia, India and Japan", against the United Kingdom and the United States.
+He was one of the proponents of a Paris-Berlin-Moscow Axis to counter "Anglo-Saxon hegemony" since at least the 1960s.

 The Eurasia Movement is a National Bolshevik Russian political movement founded in 2001 by the writer Eduard Limonov and political philosopher Aleksandr Dugin.

 The organization follows the neo-Eurasian ideology, which adopts an eclectic mixture of Russian patriotism, Orthodox faith, anti-modernism, and even some Bolshevik ideas.
 The organization opposes "American" values such as liberalism, capitalism, and modernism.